Back row, left to right: Diana Dilworth, Gerry Nuttall, Mayor Mike Clay, Bob Elliott, Rosemary Small

 - providing, through the City Manger, general direction to City staff about carrying out policies, programs and other directions of Council

 Read more about Council's role, duties, and responsibilities in the Guidelines and orientation for elected officials document.

 Mayor & Council are accountable to the residents of Port Moody.
 As a resident, your input matters!
 Learn how you can be part of the process.
 Remember that voting is the most important way to participate.

 Council Meetings take place every second and fourth Tuesday of the month in Council Chambers (Inlet Theatre), usually beginning at 7pm.
 If you can’t attend the meeting, watch it on TV or on our archive of council meeting videos.
 Meetings are taped and broadcast on Shaw Cable 4 at 9am the following Saturday.

 The LocalGovernmentMatters website features a series of questions in six broad subject areas that Metro Vancouver posed to the four main political parties in BC in November of last year, and more importantly, it also includes the parties’ responses to those questions to date.
 Metro Vancouver has developed a detailed implementation plan that will use the site to generate dialogue on the described issues.
-The message to the Mayors and Metro Vancouver Directors was to invite all Member Municipalities to join the discussion by hosting links to LocalGovernmentMatters on their websites, including PSAs we’ve created to build awareness
+The message to the Mayors and Metro Vancouver Directors was to invite all Member Municipalities to join the discussion by hosting links to LocalGovernmentMatters on their websites, including PSAs (public service announcements) we've created to build awareness

 See below for bios of our current Council and contact information.
 You can reach all elected officials as a group by emailing firstname.lastname@example.org